Artificial intelligence and elections: Philippines

-The Commission on Elections (COMELEC) issued guidelines on the usage of AI, to be implemented starting from the 2025 Philippine general election including the parallel Bangsamoro Parliament election.
+The Commission on Elections (COMELEC) issued guidelines on the usage of AI, to be implemented starting from the 2025 Philippine general election including the Bangsamoro Parliament election originally scheduled for 2025.
 It mandates candidate to disclose usage of AI in their campaign materials and prohibits the usage of the technology to spread misinformation against their rivals.
 This is the first time the COMELEC has release guidelines on campaigning through social media.

 United States

 US states have attempted regulation of AI use in elections and campaigns with varying degrees of success.
 The National Conference of State Legislatures has compiled a list of legislation regarding AI use by state as of 2024, some carrying both civil and criminal penalties.
 Oregon Senate Bill 1571 requires that campaign communications in Oregon disclose the use of AI.
 California has enacted legislation that makes using deepfakes to discredit political opponents illegal within sixty days of an election.